-The first step towards building a strong credit score is to make timely repayments of your financial obligations.
-Never delay your repayments not even by a day as it has a negative impact on your credit score in the long run.
+The first step towards building a strong credit score is to make timely repayments in terms of your financial obligations.
+Avoid delaying your repayments by even by a day as it can negatively impact your credit score in the long run.

-The lending market in the UAE especially in Dubai comes up with quite lucrative offers that are hard to resist and many go ahead and opt for these lucrative credits.
-The more sources of credit you will have higher will be the probability of a disturbed credit score.
-Therefore, the second step towards building a strong credit score in UAE is to review and assess your credit cards along with various other financial obligations.
+With multiple lucrative offers available in the lending market in the UAE especially in Dubai, it can be difficult to resist such credits and loan services.
+However, this has a direct impact, as the more sources of credit you have, the higher will be the probability of a low credit score.
+Consequently, another major step towards building credit score in UAE is to review and assess your credit cards and loans with various other financial obligations.

-Try and eliminate all unnecessary credit facilities that you are not likely to use in the next 3 to 6 months.
-Every unused form of credit adds to the Debt Burden Ratio (DBR).
-To understand this, let's keep it this way, if you have four credit cards and you are not using three out of four but haven’t submitted them to the bank for closure, they would still add to your DBR which will affect your credit score.
+An excellent place to start here is to eliminate the unnecessary credit facilities that you are unlikely to use in near future, as all unused forms of credit adds to the Debt Burden Ratio (DBR).
+For instance, if you have four credit cards but you use only one out of them and submit only that one to the bank closure, the other three would still add to your DBR and affect your credit score.

-Making minimum payment of your credit card leads to the imposition of interest rate which increases the payable amount and will affect your credit score.
-The tip here is to make a large payment of the outstanding amount at once that will reduce the debt and improve the credit score.
+One aspect to be kept in consideration is that making minimum payment of your credit card dues leads to the imposition of interest rate.
+This may lead to an increase in the payable amount, and failing to repay that for a long time can affect your credit score.
+The tip here is to make a large payment of the outstanding amount at once, whichwill reduce the debt and improve the credit score.